ucsb-cs32/s21/_lab/lab01.md

 Goals
 =====

-Learning objectives
+Learning objectives.
+At the end of this lab, students should be able to:

--   Exposure to C++ code to read CSV file
+-   read and understand  C++ code to read input from a file
--   Do some simple C++ programming as review of C++ basics
-- 	Understand a C++ class representing county demographic data
+- 	read and understand  C++ code representing county demographic data
-- 	Extend C++ class to support additional data and methods
+- 	extend an exisiting C++ class to support additional data and methods
--   (gradescope test?)
+-   (gradescope/testing?)

 Step by Step
 ============